Skip to Content

 (c) have sufficient independent research experience to satisfy the Doctoral Research Committee that they have the capacity to successfully undertake the programme.

-2. Candidates for the Doctor of Philosophy shall follow a parts based programme of study which shall consist of a thesis totalling at least 360 credits, comprising:
+2. Candidates for the Doctor of Philosophy shall follow a parts based programme of study which shall consist of a thesis totalling 360 credits, comprising:

 (a) Part One: Provisional Registration;